The Importance of Windows: Natural Light Health Benefits

 Some studies have also shown that workers who are exposed to daylight or bright indoor lighting reportedly feel less depressed because of this.

-Having windows in each room of your home can make your mood much more positive.
+Having windows in each room of your home can make your mood much more positive, and when you combine natural light with maybe some natural curcumin or tumeric supplements, you’ll be on your way to a better mood and better days.
 There’s nothing better than having a window above the kitchen sink to make the dreaded chore of washing dishes easier, or a window in your home office to make the work go by quicker.

 Natural Light Helps Maintain Our Sleep Cycle